mhinkkan/motulator/docs/_sources/auto_examples/obs_vhz/plot_obs_vhz_ctrl_pmsyrm_thor.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 127-129
+GENERATED FROM PYTHON SOURCE LINES 125-127

 Plot results in per-unit values.
 By omitting the argument `base` you can plot the results in SI units.

 ..
-GENERATED FROM PYTHON SOURCE LINES 129-131
+GENERATED FROM PYTHON SOURCE LINES 127-129

 .. code-block:: Python